barumau/pandunia/eng/pandunia-eng.md

 ## I

 i - and
-–i - suffix for adjectives
-–ia - area of thinking or being
+ia - area of thinking or being
 ibre - Hebrew
 ice - will (volition, desire)
 anice - reluctant